1. What if our family can’t afford the entire cost of tuition? Are there scholarships available?

 *For many years we copied the government schools in having a “Spirit Week” and not surprisingly it got more and more insipid.
 Finally we decided enough was enough and decided to start over with a more biblical view of celebrating.
 Hence, the Knights’ Festival was born.
 It is four days of special activities for the secondary (7th-12th) grades in February (a dreary month here in Idaho).
 No classes are held.
 Instead the students participate in singing, feasting, dancing, sword (plastic) fighting (guys), archery (girls), baking/poetry/art contests, volleyball and basketball tournaments, and community service projects, among other events.
 All this is suffused in thankfulness to God.

-*Logos High School is a full member of the Mountain Christian League for high school volleyball and boys and girls basketball.
+*Logos High School is a member of the White Pine League and a full member of the Idaho High School Athletic Association.
 We are also members of the North Idaho Lacrosse League for high school boys lacrosse.
-Logos High School is also an associate member of the Idaho High School Activities Association.